accordproject/markdown-transform/DEVELOPERS.md

 ### Scope
-The scope will be specifying the place of the commit change; the focal point of new code or best description for where changes can be found.
+The scope will be specifying the place of the commit change; the focal point of new code or best description of where changes can be found.

 You can use `*` when the change affects more than a single scope.

 ### Subject
-The subject contains succinct description of the change:
+The subject contains a succinct description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
 * don't capitalize first letter